 SELinux can be a pain to work with at times, but that does not justify setting it to permissive mode or disabling it.
-Wordpress’ popularity makes it a script kiddie’ favourite target.
-Other than always keeping your Wordpress instance updated, you should be running httpd/Apache in a confined SELinux domain.
+WordPress’ popularity makes it a script kiddie’ favorite target.
+Other than always keeping your WordPress instance updated, you should be running httpd/Apache in a confined SELinux domain.
 It reduces the damage someone can do, if (at all) they manage to upload and execute files onto your webserver (ever noticed those random named, hidden binary files in /tmp owned by the user running your webserver ? )

 Lets make sure that the stage is setup correctly

 Ensuring SELinux is up and running in enforcing mode

 sestatus must report the below output.
 If it doesn’t – you either have it disabled or running in permissive mode.
 Don’t proceed until you have output that looks exactly like below